cloudbank-project/cbwebinar.github.io/index.md

 # Amazon Web Services

-April 13 12:30 -- 3:30 PM PST: Introduction to Cloud Computing with Amazon Web Services (AWS) – the Foundations ([meeting link](https://www.google.com/url?q=https://chime.aws/7415350677&sa=D&source=calendar&ust=1618078670584000&usg=AOvVaw3rg0RZ2kKAV8IPd_BTcpee))
+Nothing pending at the moment

 <BR><BR>

 # Google Cloud Platform

-no pending events at the moment
+Nothing pending at the moment

 <BR><BR>

 # IBM Cloud

-no pending events at the moment
+Nothing pending at the moment

 <BR><BR>